-- H is a low-energy beta emitter and has a half-life of 12.4 years.
-H is also harder to detect due to its low energy. - Cell cultures/microorganisms may present a risk to human health and the environment. - Phosphate-buffered saline solution (PBS) is used at low concentrations for some of the washes.
-There are several hazards associated with PBS.
+- 14C is a low-energy beta emitter and is hard to detect due to its low energy. - Cell cultures/microorganisms may present a risk to human health and the environment. - Phosphate-buffered saline solution (PBS) is used at low concentrations for some of the washes.
+There are several hazards associated with PBS. - Chloroform is used in 14C uptake assays.
+There are several hazards associated with chloroform.